ouillie/terminalle/README.md

 # Terminalle

-A modern, minimalist, semi-transparent fullscreen "drop-down" terminal emulateur for [freedesktop.org]-compatible desktops (e.g. GNOME, Unity, KDE).
+A modern, minimalist, semi-transparent, fullscreen "drop-down" terminal emulateur for [freedesktop.org]-compatible desktops (e.g. GNOME, Unity, KDE).

 It omits many features common in other terminal emulators, such as tabs,